steffinatalie/lab-experiment-automation/README.md

 ![Product Name Screen Shot](img/window.png)

-This project is created to enhance experiment eficiency in doing repetitive task and managing experiment datas.
+This project is created to automize the repetitive experimental data collection, enhance the experiment time efficiency, reduce human manual intervention, and makes the experiment easier to customize.

-Bried explanation about the experiment:
+Brief explanation about the experiment:
-* lorem ipsum
-* lorem ipsum
-* lorem ipsum
+To measure the rate of peat burning.
+It is being done by burning peat soil for a certain period of time while measuring the distance of the peat's subsidence periodically.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>